giridhar7632/firebase-database/README.md

 ### Submitting Forms

 You can control the submit action by adding an event handler in the `onClick` attribute.
 Create a function `handleSubmit`.
 Let's first print the form data in `console`.
-Then after submission, clear the inputs.
+And clear the inputs, everytime submitted.

 ```javascript
 // for submitting form